gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 - `-p`, `--register-proxy`

-  Register the service with ProxySys.
+  Register the service with HttpServer.
 This allows the service to host a website, serve RPC requests, and serve GraphQL requests.

 - `-S`, `--sender` *sender*